 It’s no secret that Asian cuisine has been a massive influence on modern Australian dishes.
 The spice, the freshness, the flavour, all of it, suits the Australian palate like a Bunnings snag.
 None more so than Thai cuisine, however.
 The proximity of Thailand to Australia is of course one part of this, but the essential elements of Thai cuisine and our taste buds go together like peas in a sweet, sour, hot and spicy pod.
-So we thought we’d pop together a little list of the best Thai restaurants in Perth.
+So, following our guide to the the top Thai eats of Melbourne, Sydney and Brisbane, we thought it was only time to pop together a list of the best Thai restaurants in Perth.
 Just for you!

-Perth is privy to having some of the best Asian restaurants in the country take up residence, and we’ve decided to put a list together of our fave spots.
+Perth is privy to having some of the best Asian restaurants in the country take up residence – take their exceptional Japanese restaurants for example.
+So, we’ve decided to put a list together of our fave spots.
 Whether you’re in the mood for trying new and creative takes on Thai food, live for your weekly pad Thai or are obsessed with spicy seafood, we got you.
-Some are cheap and cosy, others are a bit more glam, but boy are they all delicious and home to some banger dishes.
+Some are cheap and cosy, others are a bit more glam and Valentine's Day appropriate, but boy are they all delicious and home to some banger dishes.

 Inspired by the vibe of Bangkok, Singapore and Malaysia street food markets, Kitsch is one of the coolest dining spots in Perth.
 The atmosphere is infectious, the food a remarkable blend of hot, sweet, crispy, salty and sour, and the drinks go down a treat.
 The menu tends to change fairly regularly, and your senses will probably be overwhelmed by the fairy lights, open flames, raucous behaviour and the incredible smells everywhere.
 They also do special nights such as pad Thai Tuesday that you’ll want to keep an eye out for.
 Kitsch Thai is not to be missed.